truth-josstice/dev1002_assessment03/README.md

 - Provided feedback on ERD and Plan for API

-Feedback from peers for this project's planning phase and how it has been implemeneted into the project can be found in the [Feedback Log](./contributions/feedback/Feedback%20Log.md) file.
+Feedback from peers for this project's planning phase and how it has been implemented into the project can be found in the [Feedback Log](./contributions/feedback/Feedback%20Log.md) file.

 ---